PIYUSH2308962/PRODIGY_WD_01/README.md

-# **Responsive Landing Page with Interactive Navigation**
+# **Interactive Navigation Menu**

+## **Description**

+This project is an interactive navigation menu that enhances user experience by dynamically changing its appearance based on user interaction.
+The menu remains fixed at the top of the page and provides visual feedback when hovered over or when the page is scrolled.

+### *Features*

+- Stylish & Fixed Navigation Bar
+- Hover Effects
+- Scroll-based Color Change
+- Responsive Design
+- Smooth Animations

-### **Project Overview**
+### *Technologies Used*

-This project is a responsive landing page featuring a fixed navigation menu that changes style when scrolled or hovered.
-It is designed using HTML, CSS, and JavaScript to provide a smooth and interactive user experience.
+- HTML: Structuring the navigation bar
+- CSS: Styling and animations
+- Javascript: Interactive scroll and hover effects